Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 }
 ```

-1. Open `src/tasks/Request1Blocking.kt` and check the implementation of the function `loadContributorsBlocking()`.
-It
+This API is used by the `loadContributorsBlocking()` function to fetch the list of contributors for the given organization.

-   fetches the list of contributors for the given organization.
+1. Open `src/tasks/Request1Blocking.kt` and see its implementation:

     ```kotlin
     fun loadContributorsBlocking(service: GitHubService, req: RequestData): List<User> {